 Ann Bingley Gallops mentioned Feng Shui Made Easy by William Spear.
-I attended one of his seminars that my teacher Maureen Calamia had organized a few years back and it was a wonderful experience.
+I attended one of his seminars that Maureen Calamia had organized a few years back and it was a wonderful experience.

 Lisa McCue Janusz recommended Wind and Water: Your Personal Feng Shui Journey by Carole Hyder.

 Beth Grace wrote that Joey Yap's Feng Shui for Homebuyers Interior and Exterior versions are also great beginner books, many great pictures and illustrations.
 I recently attended Joey Yap's seminar in NYC and became a fan within moments.